Dani Ceballos

-Daniel Ceballos Fernández (born 7 August 1996) is a Spanish professional footballer who plays as a central midfielder for club Real Madrid.
+Daniel Ceballos Fernández (born 7 August 1996) is a Spanish professional footballer who plays as a central midfielder for La Liga club Real Betis.

-Ceballos started his career at Spanish club Real Betis where he helped them win the Segunda División.
-He was signed by Real Madrid in 2017, and two years later signed for English Premier League club Arsenal on loan.
+Ceballos started his career at Real Betis, where he helped them win the Segunda División.
+He was signed by Real Madrid in 2017, and two years later signed for Premier League club Arsenal on loan.
+He spent two seasons at Arsenal, winning the FA Cup in 2020, before returning to Real Madrid in 2021.
+During his time with Madrid, he won 16 trophies, including three UEFA Champions League titles, two La Liga titles and the Copa del Rey.
+He left the club by mutual agreement in 2026 and re-signed for former club Real Betis.

 Ceballos won his first cap for Spain in September 2018, in 6–0 home win over Croatia in the UEFA Nations League.